tgasgarth23/Computing-Hardware-Final/README.md

 2. Run main.py as superuser
 3. Select a menu item to review with the mouse or arrow keys
 4. Press 'Enter' on the keyboard to navigate to the next screen
 5. Select 'Take Picture' with the arrow keys.
 A camera preview will now show up.
 Next, press 'Enter' to take the picture.
 The picture will be analyzed and the results with the menu item will be saved to 'data/csv/results.csv'.
+Debug output will be shown in the terminal.
 Select 'Cancel Feedback' to go back to the main menu.